Ranked #1 Children's Hospital by U.S. News & World Report

 Boston Children’s is one of four institutions who work together to study the natural history of Rett syndrome through the Rare Diseases Clinical Research Network.
 Our physicians travel around the United States to evaluate children and adults as part of this study.
 The study is funded by the National Institutes of Health, including its Office of Rare Diseases Research.

 Rett syndrome used to be considered a dementing disorder, meaning that it was thought that children with the disease lose brain cells.
 But studies from the last few years indicate that’s not the case.
 Instead, the connections, or “synapses,” between neurons are not properly matured.
 The research also suggests that a drug called IGF-1 might be able to help those unstable synapses recover.

 We are following up on these exciting discoveries to see whether IGF-1 can help children with Rett syndrome.
-Khwaja and his team in our Rett Syndrome Program are now conducting a clinical trial on IGF-1.
+Our team in the Rett Syndrome Program are now conducting a clinical trial on IGF-1.
 That trial represents the first study of a drug treatment seeking to modify the underlying cause of Rett syndrome.

 Please contact us if you would like to learn more about our clinical studies on Rett syndrome.